- What is Peer-to-Peer payments?

 - Maintain and update all information security policy

-Another challenge that the P2P Payment Service providers face is calculating and converting currencies in real time.
-With 180 currencies across the world, it can get difficult for the service providers to create a mechanism that keeps everything on track.
+Another challenge that the P2P Payment Service providers face is calculating and converting currencies in real-time.
+With 180 currencies worldwide, it can get tricky for the service providers to create a mechanism that keeps everything on track.

-Along with this, the money conversion and fund transfer needs to be done in the smallest time possible: an event which is easier when banking institutions are involved, but a little complex when it comes to a digitized market.
+Along with this, the money conversion and fund transfer need to be done in the shortest time possible: an event that is easier when banking institutions are involved but a little complex when it comes to a digitized market.

 What’s the next level?

 There are continuous symptoms of growth for blockchain and cryptocurrency use inside the mobile payments industry.
-The working behind bitcoin has even become one of the most talked about topics in the current times.
-Companies like Movile have already realized the scope of using bitcoin within in-game micro purchases.
+The working behind bitcoin has even become one of the most talked-about topics in the current times.
+Companies have already realized the scope of using bitcoin within in-game micro-purchases.
 Bitcoin has even become an alternate mobile payment coinage in some developing economies such as Brazil.

-The Blockchain is an unsigned online ledger, which makes use of data structure to ease our transaction processes.
+The Blockchain is an unsigned online ledger that uses data structure to ease our transaction processes.
 It allows its users to edit the ledger securely without involving a third party.

-Blockchain is expected to lower down the inefficiencies and costs involved in dealing with the financial sector.
+Blockchain in mobile apps is expected to lower the inefficiencies and costs involved in dealing with the businesses in the financial sector.

 How does it work?

-There are people who volunteer to keep the tracks of transactions and continuously maintain them in ‘Blocks’.
-So now when you want to transact currency, you will have to announce it to the table so that people who are maintaining the ledgers can update them.
+Some people volunteer to keep track of transactions and continuously maintain them in ‘Blocks.’
+Now, when you want to transact currency, you will have to announce it to the table so that people who maintain the ledgers can update them.

-Fintech along with its continuous advancements is all set to make Peer to Peer Payment much stronger and easier to adopt, giving a push to companies to get involved in the industry with their own applications.
+Fintech, along with its continuous advancements, is all set to make Peer Peer Payment much more robust and easier to adopt, pushing companies to get involved in the P2P payment app development process.